 SECTION 1.1.
-Non-Discrimination Against Qualified Individuals with Disabilities accommodations for qualified individuals in accordance with these laws.
+Non-Discrimination Against Qualified Individuals with Disabilities

+Liberty STEAM Charter School shall comply with the Americans with Disabilities Act (ADA) and applicable state and local laws providing for non-discrimination in employment against qualified individuals with disabilities.
+Liberty STEAM Charter School shall also provide reasonable accommodations for qualified individuals in accordance with these laws.
 Qualified individuals with disabilities will be treated in a non-discriminatory manner in the pre-employment process and during active employment with Liberty STEAM Charter School.
 Qualified applicants or Liberty STEAM Charter School employees with disabilities should make formal requests in writing for accommodations.